AgeKeikiru/DaturaMini/test/readme.txt

 ==Patch Notes==

+=v0.0.4=
+- Grounded Imo Up-Atk now requires the attack button to be held to get the rising uppercut, tapping the button will now only create the ground wave
+- The afterimage used when sprinting no longer has a hitbox
+- Replaced placeholder audio
+- Added audio feedback when attacks successfully connect
+- Removed unintentional hitbox on the sprint afterimage

 =v0.0.3=
 - New character added, clear stage 1 to unlock
-- Controller input now automatically detects the lowest controller slot
+- Controller input now automatically detects the lowest controller slot (xinput only)
 - Added Options and Keybinds menu functionality (Controls rebinding not yet implemented, but key assignments can be viewed)
 - Stage clear screen no longer hangs if [Max Hyper] count is 0
 - Added hitsparks to attacks